Lebanon national football team: Current squad

-The following players were called up for the friendly match against the United Arab Emirates on 30 December 2022.
+The following players were named in the squad for the 2027 AFC Asian Cup qualification match against Brunei on 18 November 2025, and the 2025 FIFA Arab Cup qualification match against Sudan on 26 November 2025.

 Recent call-ups

 The following footballers were part of a national selection in the past 12 months, but are not part of the current squad.